-- Introduce yourself and welcome the participants to the training session. - Introduce the Harassment-Prevention Essentials program, explaining that its topic is applicable to individuals at all levels of the organization. - Ask participants as they watch the program to think about the topic in terms of their personal experience and observation. - Assure them that you aren't here to point fingers, but rather to affirm that we are all equally deserving of respect, to acknowledge that none of us is perfect, and to communicate that harassment prevention is not complicated but largely a matter of common sense and common courtesy. - Let participants know that there will be a short discussion portion of the program, with an opportunity to comment and/or ask questions.
+- Introduce yourself and welcome the participants to the training session. - Introduce the Harassment-Prevention Essentials for Managers program, explaining that it is applicable to all managers and supervisors throughout the organization. - Ask participants as they watch the program to think about the topic in terms of their personal experience and observation. - Assure them that you aren't here to point fingers, but rather to affirm that we are all equally deserving of respect, to acknowledge that none of us is perfect, and to communicate that harassment prevention is not complicated but largely a matter of common sense, preparation, and a proactive approach. - Let participants know that there will be a short discussion portion of the program, with an opportunity to comment and/or ask questions.